Perspective | The Black church has major generational challenges. Here’s what we’re doing about it.

 In both Los Angeles and Dallas, we strive to be more than just a collection of members or campuses; we are a big family.
 In Dallas, during the pandemic, we implemented a mechanism for checking on our older members and, where necessary, getting their food needs met.
 Our vaunted Boys 2 MEND program teaches adolescent and teenage boys strong character, sound judgment and steers them toward academic excellence.

 It’s true that it is the nature of religion to be traditional.
 But we have been able to pivot as this generation pivots.
 As the world changes, our methods will change but the message will stay the same.
-But one thing that won’t stay the same is the purpose of the Black Church, which has evolved for centuries and continues to evolve as our community’s needs change.
+But one thing that won’t stay the same is the purpose of the Black church, which has evolved for centuries and continues to evolve as our community’s needs change.

 When our family first came to Dallas, we worked aggressively to minister to the homeless by providing them clothing, hosting job fairs and offering strategies for upward mobility.
-Over the last quarter of a century, we have made it our mission to better the lives of people by helping them with their employment needs, teaching life skills and offering wraparound services that help them get and keep jobs.
+Over the past quarter of a century, we have made it our mission to better the lives of people by helping them with their employment needs, teaching life skills and offering wraparound services that help them get and keep jobs.

 In recent weeks, we launched a program designed to improve outcomes for those in need of living-wage jobs and sustainable career paths.
 The program connects people in underserved communities with skills, including job training, resources and services to help them attain meaningful employment.
 And we have introduced young people to STEAM programs, offering them a window into careers some of them never knew existed.